anuptutorials/myproject-/readme.txt.txt

-# Project to understand git
+# Project to understand github.
+changed from github